RyanJarv/ryanjarv.github.io/_posts/2020-10-17-abusing-the-aws-sdk.md

 This would be a not so great situation, but to reiterate, getting to this point requires both the IMDS lookup to be triggered when it shouldn't have, as well as the victim running an API call that is susceptible to this.
 Unless you are able to determine through some other means what API call a client is going to make and when they will most likely notice something is not right, the tool they are using will fail or behave strangely.

 Personally though I think this could use more eye's looking into how feasible this attack might be.
-For example it may be worth looking into what would happen if ARN's are constructed from the STS GetCallerIdentity call, something that is fairly common when running terraform.
+For example it may be worth looking into what would happen if ARNs are constructed from the STS GetCallerIdentity call, something that is fairly common when running terraform.
 If there is any situations where an attacker might have access to the running process list or tracing privileges to the running app then this may be more effective as well.

 One last thing to note is for OS's that send 169.254.169.254 to the default route the same situation comes up further upstream, allowing an attacker in a privileged position on the network to do the same thing across multiple subnets.
 Link local addresses in theory should be filtered, so *hopefully* outside of any network misconfigurations this wouldn't come up.